 - Acamprosate dosage must be adjusted for patients with moderate kidney disease and should not be used in patients with severe kidney disease

 - The most common side effects experienced with acamprosate include stomach upset and diarrhea

-If you or a loved one struggle with alcohol addiction, contact The Recovery Village Palm Beach to speak with a representative about how addiction treatment can help.
+If you or a loved one struggle with alcohol addiction, contact The Recovery Village Palm Beach at Baptist Health to speak with a representative about how addiction treatment can help.
 You deserve a healthier future, call today.

 The American Psychiatric Association.
 “Practice Guideline For The Pharmacological Treatment of Patients With Alcohol Use Disorder.”
 2018.
 Accessed July 18, 2019.

 Center for Substance Abuse Treatment.
 “Incorporating Alcohol Pharmacotherapies Into Medical Practice: Chapter 2- Acamprosate.”
 2009.
 Accessed July 18, 2019.